TTKKO/Void-Public/README.md

 # Void - Public Code Release
 ### Preface
 Void is an internal cheat made for VRChat in C++.
-Void was discontinued in late July of 2022 due to the implementation of Easy Anti-Cheat.
+Void was discontinued in August of 2022 due to the implementation of Easy Anti-Cheat.
 I decided it would be smarter to focus more on my education and University work rather than playing cat-and-mouse with EAC.
 ### Notes
 * This code is licensed under the GNU GPLv3 license, meaning you can do anything you want with the code, but it ***cannot be closed source***.
 Please contact me for permission if you would like to use some of this code in a closed source project at a@uwu.me.
 * If you open this in Visual Studio, do not use VS's filters, instead make sure you click to "Show All Files" box.